I’ve Had My Baby - Now What?: Breastfeeding During the First Week

 Why do my nipples hurt and what can I do to heal them?

-It’s normal for all moms to feel some initial tenderness and discomfort in the first days and weeks of breastfeeding.
+It’s normal for all parents to feel some initial nipple tenderness and discomfort in the first days and weeks of chest/breastfeeding.
 Anything beyond tenderness is a sign that something may not be going right, especially if there is any tissue breakdown, damage, cracks or bleeding.
 If you experience any of these, please seek the help of a lactation consultant.
 Great healing items are organic coconut oil and hydrogels, or soothing gels, sold by many different companies and available at big box stores.
-The best prevention for sore nipples is a good latch - if you are having trouble finding a correct latch, get help!
+The best prevention for sore nipples is a good latch.
+If you are having trouble finding a correct latch, give us a call!

 When should I seek help?

 There may be times when things aren’t going the way they should.
-If you find this, please contact an International Board Licensed Lactation Consultant to help you.
+Our IBCLCs can absolutely help you with all of this!
 Some signs that you might need some additional help:

-• Baby isn’t gaining weight/mom’s milk hasn’t “come in” by day 5.
+Baby isn’t gaining weight/parent’s milk hasn’t “come in” by day 5.